 TABLE II: Comparison of Various Buddhist Traditions and Non-Buddhist Religions

-Other World Religions Exoteric Buddhism Exoteric Buddhism Exoteric
+Other World Religions Exoteric Buddhism Esoteric

 Buddhism

-Theravada Theravada Mahayana
+Theravada Pratyeka Mahayana Vajrayana

 Vehicle of Brahma, other gods, and men of Sravakas of Pratyeka-Buddhas of Bodhisattvas of Bodhisattvas

-Level of Attainment Possible Rebirth in the 3 Higher Realms of Samsara including the various Heavens, but will still have to take unfavorable rebirths to pay off karmic debts unless they become enlightened while in these realms.
-Arhat or Lohan (Sravakas) Pratyeka-Buddha (Not true Buddhas) Arhats
+Level of Attainment Possible Rebirth in the 3 Higher Realms of Samsara including the various Heavens, but will still have to take unfavorable rebirths to pay off karmic debts unless they become enlightened while in these realms Arhat or Lohan (Sravakas) Pratyeka-Buddha (Not true Buddhas) Arhats

 Ten levels or stages of Bodhisattvas